tidepool-org/platform/README.md

 `CI_CACHE_ROOT` keeps the Linux caches separate from native developer caches.
 `CI_DOCKER_SOCKET` can override `/var/run/docker.sock` for local Docker setups.
+`CI_TOOLS_REPOSITORY` selects another registry repository. `CI_TOOLS_PUBLISH=true`
+opts into publishing a newly built tools image when credentials are available;
-`CI_TOOLS_REPOSITORY` selects another registry repository.
-Image pulls and each Makefile phase are timed; compare total pipeline elapsed time, including the preparation stage and its scheduling delay, when evaluating this experiment.
+`false` disables publication.
+Image pulls and each Makefile phase are timed;
+compare total pipeline elapsed time when evaluating changes.
 Measure a warm run only after both matrix jobs have completed successfully and uploaded their caches.
 The first run after a tools-image change repopulates the compiler/test cache; a registry image hit alone does not mean the Go cache is warm.

+Run `python3 -B -m unittest discover -s ci/tests -v` to check tools-image fallback, retry, and publication behavior without contacting a registry.

 # Upgrade Golang Version